Simon-leong/DubMaster/report.md

 - Stage 2: Expert Routing
 - Stage 3: Synthesis and Mix

-The key point is that progress exists as application state, not as a visible standalone page in the current release.
+Progress exists as application state, not as a visible standalone page in the current release.

 ### History, preview, and export